mkepka/senslog/README.md

 # senslog
-Repo for server-side application consuming and publishing sensor data.
+Repo for server-side application consuming and publishing sensor data from different sources.

-SenLog is now developed and improved as solution from SDI4Apps platform.
+SensLog is now developed and improved as solution from SDI4Apps platform.

+URL of the standalone SensLog project is: http://www.senslog.org/